US Census Fast Facts

 1820 - More detailed employment information is gathered, as respondents are asked to categorize their jobs by industry: agriculture, commerce, or manufacturing.
 A question about the citizenship (number of foreigners within the household who are not naturalized) appears for the first time.

-1850 - Marshals began collecting "social statistics," including information on taxes, schools, crime and wages.
+1850 - Marshals begin collecting "social statistics," including information on taxes, schools, crime and wages.

 1870 - The Census Bureau phases out its slave questionnaire five years after the ratification of the 13th Amendment which ended slavery.
 A rudimentary tallying machine is used to expedite the count.